 Built-in access to online forums and social communities gives users a place where they can workshop solutions together.
 It also gives you more insight into the problems, ideas, and experiences users are having.
 This lets you identify unsolved issues and assign them to agents.

 Self-service portals enable users with the resources and support to find their own solutions, improving the user experience.
-But self-service portals also generate a number of significant benefits to the organizations that offer them.
+But self-service portals also generate many significant benefits to the organizations offering them.

 Employee self-service portals free up HR personnel from repetitive tasks related to HR transactions and many employee services.
 Employee portals also help standardize important processes, while offering a reliable platform for record keeping and reporting.
 Together, these advantages translate into cost savings in terms of both time and efficiency.